Jul 2021 (Updated Sep 2021)

 “My parents believe it’s important for me to study mathematics.”

 Their stereotype score for each country reflects how much boys vs. girls agree with the above statements.
-If a boy (girl) of equal math ability is more likely to agree, the stereotype score is positive (negative).
+If a boy of equal math ability is more likely to agree than a girl, the stereotype score is positive.
+If a girl is more likely to agree, the stereotype score is negative.

 Their main result is a second regression to predict STEM propensities, now controlling for the stereotype scores in each country: